breannacamacho/Code-Refactor/README.md

 Code Refactor: Improved the website's HTML and CSS to enhance accessibility and SEO.

 ## Description
 This project involves refactoring the codebase of a marketing agency website to improve accessibility and optimize it for search engines.
-The refactoring process includes the use of semantic HTML elements, logical document structure, accessible image alt attributes, properly ordered heading elements, and a concise, descriptive title.
+The refactoring process includes the use of semantic HTML elements, logical document structure, accessible image alt attributes, and properly ordered heading elements.

 ## Preview
 ![Website Preview](assets/images/01-html-css-git-homework-demo.png)